KyptronixTeam/Multi-School-Database/Database.md

 }
 ```

+## Relationships
+- `users.role` determines access control.
+- `super_admins` manage `communities` and oversee `community_directors`.
+- `community_directors` manage `schools`, `products`, and `enrollments`.
+- `schools` (parents) register students and purchase products.
+- `students` are linked to `schools` and can be enrolled in `products`.
+- `payments` track transactions for `products`.
+- `cms_settings` allow each community to modify its website content.

-## Key Features in This Database Schema
+## Features Covered ✅
-✅ Super Admin can sell, resell, and manage multiple schools.
+✔️ Super Admin can sell, resell, and manage multiple communities.
-✅ Parents have embedded student details inside their collection.
-✅ Schools can customize their logo, theme, and website content (CMS settings).
-✅ Automated recurring payments via Stripe/PayPal.
-✅ Role-based access control for Super Admins, School Admins, and Parents.
+✔️ Community Directors manage CMS branding, courses, and enrollments.
+✔️ Schools (Parents) can apply for membership in multiple communities.
+✔️ Products include courses, materials, and services.
+✔️ Payments are handled through Helcim and Plaid (one-time payments only).
+✔️ CMS allows communities to customize themes, logos, and pages.
+✔️ Secure, role-based authentication (JWT, Google, Email Login Link).